allow users to upload images

 • Give your product reviews a boost

-So now you might be wondering, how do I allow users to upload images on my website?
+So now you might be wondering, how do to allow users to upload images to your WordPress website?

 Keep reading to find out!